6 Min Read | February 14, 2020

 When prices are rising fast it’s hard for wages to keep up.
 So, high inflation squeezes everyone’s finances, and even people with high incomes can feel the impact.

 Here’s an explanation of how this works that really happened to me.
 Back in the 1970s, when I was a teenager, my parents paid me an allowance.
 This was supposed to pay for candy, clothes, and socializing with my friends.
 To start with, it was generous.
-But by December 1974, prices were rising at over 12% a year—and my allowance stayed the same.
-So, as time went on, my finances were squeezed; I had to shop and socialize less.
-And my parents couldn’t raise my allowance because they were being similarly squeezed—my father’s salary wasn’t rising anywhere near that 12% inflation rate.
+But by December 1974, inflation neared 10%—and my allowance stayed the same.6 So, as time went on, my finances were squeezed; I had to shop and socialize less.
+And my parents couldn’t raise my allowance because they were being similarly squeezed—my father’s salary wasn’t rising anywhere near that 10% inflation rate.

 What Might Rising Inflation Rates Mean for Interest Rates?

 The Federal Reserve ended the high inflation of the 1970s by raising interest rates to unprecedented levels.
-In December 1980, the prime rate on which many consumer loans are based rose to 21.5%, the highest ever recorded.2 As inflation fell, the Fed gradually reduced interest rates.
-Now, it keeps inflation low and stable by continually monitoring and adjusting interest rates.
+In December 1980, the prime rate on which many consumer loans are based rose to 21%, the highest ever recorded.8 As inflation fell, the Fed gradually reduced interest rates.
+More recently to combat rising inflation rates, the Fed adjusted interest rates 11 times between March 2022 and July 2023.9

 If inflation slips too low, the Fed cuts interest rates.
 This means money is less expensive to borrow, which encourages people to buy more stuff, and that typically causes prices to rise.
 If inflation starts rising too far, the Fed raises interest rates, making money more expensive to borrow, and forcing people to cut back spending.
 When people reduce their spending, businesses often cut prices to maintain sales.
 This brings inflation back down.

-Ever since the financial crisis of 2008, consumer price inflation has tended to be below the Fed’s 2% target,3 so it has kept interest rates low.
-But if inflation were to start rising because of stimulus spending, then the Fed might raise interest rates sharply.
-Some of the ways raising interest rates can squeeze your budget include:
+Between the financial crisis of 2008 and early 2021, consumer price inflation has tended to be below or slightly above the Fed’s 2% target,11 so it has kept interest rates low.
+But when inflation started rising, the Fed began raising interest rates in March 2022.9 Some of the ways raising interest rates can squeeze your budget include:

 But when inflation falls back to target, the Fed can reduce interest rates, giving people more money to spend and enabling businesses to start hiring again.